jupegarnica/garn-validator/README.md

           new TypeError('on path /obj/num value "2" do not match type Number'), new TypeError("on path /obj/str value null do not match type String"), ],
-        // [new AggregateError([
-        //   new TypeError(
-        //     'on path /obj/num value "2" do not match type Number'
-        //   ),
-        //   new TypeError(
-        //     'on path /obj/str value null do not match type String'
-        //   ),
-        // ],'value {"num":"2","str":null} do not match type {"num":Number,"str":String}')],
       ],
     ])(
       "should return array of errors hasErrors(%p)(%p) === %p",